Red Flags, Narcissistic Abuse –

 Red Flags, Narcissistic Abuse

-I hope this short-lived experience helps others become more aware of subtle Red Flags!
+I hope this short-lived experience helps others raise their awareness of subtle Red Flags.

 1 Corinthians 3:19-20